-Physical Description & colour: Clear red-brown or amber coloured liquid.
+Physical Description & Colour: Amber to brown liquid.

-Odour: Ammoniacal odour.
+Odour: Hydrocarbon solvent odour.

 Major Health Hazards: The oral $LD{50}$ of 2,4-D ranges from 375 to 666 mg/kg in the rat, 370 mg/kg in mice, and from less than 320 to 1000 mg/kg in guinea pigs.
 The dermal $LD{50}$ values are 1500 mg/kg in rats and 1400 mg/kg in rabbits, respectively.
 In humans, prolonged breathing of 2,4-D causes coughing, burning, dizziness, and temporary loss of muscle coordination.
 Other symptoms of poisoning can be fatigue and weakness with possible nausea.
 On rare occasions following high levels of exposure, there can be inflammation of the nerve endings with muscular effects.
-This product is harmful by inhalation and if swallowed.